dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/Spec.md

 ### OCR & Live Banner Story
 User or automation needs quick extraction of patient number or study date/time from currently visible viewer banner (even if not mapped in UI tree).
 System provides lightweight OCR procedure operation and dedicated PACS methods to retrieve these values for chaining in custom procedures.

+### Phrase Management Stability Story
+User toggles phrase active status in Settings phrases tab.
+System synchronously updates database, then updates in-memory snapshot, then displays the snapshot state (not the optimistic UI state).
+If database update fails, UI reverts to snapshot state.
+This ensures stability and consistency under rapid clicking or network issues.

 ### Acceptance Scenarios
 1. Given a current study with unmapped studyname, when opened, then LOINC mapping window appears before editing proceeds (unless mapping already exists).
 2. Given modality = MR and missing technique mapping, when current study loads, then technique mapping capture window appears and upon confirmation Report.technique is populated.